msankhala/JsonToJSObject/README.md

 ### Use case
 Using dummy json object as valid js object in writing test cases.

+Currently following standard
-Valid js object should use single quote around values as per eslint rule.
+- Valid js object should use single quote around values as per eslint rule.
-Valid js object should use single quote in keys name if key has special characters.
+- Valid js object should use single quote in keys name if key has special characters.

 ### Command
  `cmd+shift+p` then run `Json to js object` command